 When transfering your data, we will always ensure that access is password protected and where available, use a secure portal.

-As part of our administrative structure, A2B Assessments use cloud based storage, making use of the security advantages associated with this method.
+As part of our administrative structure, A2B Assessments use cloud based storage and processing, making use of the security advantages associated with this method.
 Due to the nature of cloud based storage, the servers storing information may be physically located outside of the EU/EEA.
 By submitting your booking request you are consenting to A2B Assessments transferring, storing and processing your data in this manner.

 A2B Assessments Ltd (Registered Company Number 9965981),